 Conventional gear for payara is virtually the same as that mentioned in the trophy peacock bass sections (wire leader is essential).
 Payara are usually not surface oriented fish, so big Rapalas, 7-inch jerk baits, Rat-L-Trap type lures, spoons and jigs are most productive.

 For fly anglers, payara are generally fished with a slightly heavier 9-10-weight fly rod and either a 300 or 400-grain, 24-foot sink tip line depending upon water conditions.
-They usually cannot be fished effectively with a full floating line, as they are usually hooked in deep water or fast current.
+They are not typically fished effectively with a full floating line, as they are usually hooked in deep water or fast current.
 A heavy mono leader tipped with stout steel tippet is essential.
 Payara take a variety of large streamers, but prefer heavily-dressed Cloussers and Muddlers tied on a 5/0 heavy saltwater tarpon hook.

 Many smaller species of payara/peixe-cachorro (Hydrolicus and Rhaphiodon Sp.) are found throughout South America.
 Although all are fast, vicious predators, most rarely exceed 7-pounds.
-The giant trophy payara are Hydrolicus armatus and the best places to catch them are in high gradient fisheries such as the rio Travessao and the Urariquera river in Brazil..
+The giant trophy payara are Hydrolicus armatus and the best places to catch them are in high gradient fisheries such as our Multi-Species lodge on the Rio Travessao in Brazil..